hypermedialabs/uploader/README.md

-# Hypermedia Client Uploader
+# Client Uploader

-Hypermedia Client Uploader is a robust and flexible TypeScript library for handling media file uploads in web applications.
+Client Uploader is a robust and flexible TypeScript library for handling media file uploads in web applications.
 Integrating Uppy and tus-js-client, this library simplifies the process of uploading files to your server and provides extensive customization and callback options.

 ## Features